JULY GENERAL MEMBERSHIP MEETING CANCELLED

 Membership is limited to 200 active members.
 A recommendation and sponsorship by a current member is required prior to joining.

 The club has monthly dinners on the third Saturday of each month, and these are open to the public.
-Dinners are normally $12.00 per person, ($6.00 for children under 14), and open at 6:30pm.
+Dinners are normally $15.00 per person, ($7.50 for children under 14), and open at 5:30pm, with dinner serving starting at 6:30pm.
 Check the Calendar for dates and more information.

 Eating, Drinking and Relaxing